-- Value ETFs can deliver more gains in the long run.
-Along with the low cost of shares, value ETFs can offer a financially stable return on your investment.
+Value ETFs can deliver more gains in the long run.
+Along with the low cost of shares, these ETFs can offer a financially stable return on your investment.
 These ETFs can bring considerable profits to your portfolio if you decide to buy and hold shares.
-A diverse portfolio of small, mid- and mega-cap stocks to be included in your bundle of value ETFs.
+A diverse portfolio of small, mid- and mega-cap stocks to be included in your bundle of these ETFs.
 This diverse set of holdings offset the risk of volatility in the long run.

 3 Value ETFs by AUM

-Whether you’re a beginner or an experienced trader, value ETFs bring something to the table for every kind of investor.
-From low-cost shares to instant diversification, value ETFs can reduce the risk of losses and improve your earnings over time.
+Whether you’re a beginner or an experienced trader, these ETFs bring something to the table for every kind of investor.
+From low-cost shares to instant diversification, these ETFs can reduce the risk of losses and improve your earnings over time.